 The third installment feels more like a continuation of the second film than the original, but that's okay.
 A story relatable to young women takes the spotlight once again in this story about family and faith.

 The Spencer sisters' curiosity about their deceased dad they never got to know leads to revelations about his time in the military and his promising career as a singer-songwriter in Nashville.
 Leads that begin with meeting the bad guy from Total Recall in a nursing home end with the sisters befriending a huge country star who'd collaborated with their father.
-Men folk pop up throughout the story, from the older sisters' love interest to a character played by wrestling legend Shawn Michaels, but the story always focuses on the relationships between women from different generations.
+Men folk-pop up throughout the story, from the older sisters' love interest to a character played by wrestling legend Shawn Michaels.
+Still, the story always focuses on the relationships between women from different generations.

 An undercurrent in this story about family bonds is its honoring of veterans.
 The sisters' discoveries paint their father as a true and selfless hero, with the story culminating with a chance for them to sing on stage with their dad's favorite singer Willie Nelson at a benefit for the troops.